-The majority – I’d guess well over 80% – of Microsoft accounts are accessed from one, and only one, location.
+The majority of Microsoft accounts — I’d guess well over 80% — are accessed primarily from one, and only one, location.
 Perhaps more importantly, the vast majority — I’d say well over 95% — are accessed from one and only one country.

-Most hackers operate from other countries.
-If your account, typically accessed from within one country, suddenly has a log-in attempt from a country on a completely different continent, that’s considered “unusual activity”.
-While it might be you doing the logging in, in the vast majority of cases, it’s not; it’s someone trying to hack your account.
+If the account you typically accessed from within your country suddenly has a log-in attempt from a country on a completely different continent, that’s considered unusual activity.
+While it might be you logging in, in the vast majority of cases, it’s not.
+It’s someone trying to hack your account.

-When Microsoft sees this kind of unusual activity, they simply must take additional steps to confirm you are who you say you are, and that you are authorized to access your account.
+When Microsoft sees this kind of unusual activity, they must take additional steps to confirm you are who you say you are and are thus authorized to access your account.

 The security measures are simply about proving you are not a hacker trying to break in to the account.
 You know you’re not a hacker, but Microsoft does not.
-The fact that you’re trying to log in from a foreign country actually makes it look like you could be.
+That you’re trying to log in from a foreign country makes it look like you could be.

 The way you prove you’re not a hacker is to confirm additional information that you previously associated with your account (i.e., before the trip).